populationgenomics/talos/docs/SV.md

 Instead of re-implementing the exact process here, I've split the annotation into two phases:

   - Consequence: handled using SVAnnotate, an exact replica of the GATK-SV process
-  - Pop.Freq: handled using [SVAFotate](https://github.com/fakedrtom/SVAFotate)
+  - Pop.Freq: handled using a fork of [SVAFotate](https://github.com/fakedrtom/SVAFotate)

 These two steps, and pre-processing of relevant input files, are engaged only if an SV file is included in the input TSV file, with the same core conceit as small variants and Mito data - a single joint-called VCF should contain the whole